iisaacsr/obsidian-notes/Université/AUT-2025/INF111/cours 1/OOP.md

-### Please keep in mind that this file is meant for Java.
+Please keep in mind that this file is meant for Java.
 OOP should (and could) be replaced with Java any time

 # OOP Datatypes

 -  `int`
-	Nombre entier, 32 bytes (4 bits)
+	Nombre entier, 4 bytes (32 bits)
 -  `double`
-	Nombre rééel
+	Nombre rééel, 8 bytes (64 bits)
 -  `double[]` (array)
 	Tableau de nombres réels
 -  `Object`